On Alberta's dryland farms, reflections on a devastating year and an eye to what's next | CBC News

 Stefan Kienzle is a geography professor at the University of Lethbridge who created an interactive website that lets Albertans explore how the climate is changing.

-Dryland farmers in southern Alberta, particularly those living west of Lethbridge, are facing several worsening growing conditions, Kienzle said.
+Dryland farmers in southern Alberta, particularly those living west of Lethbridge, are facing several worsening growing conditions, he said.

 "Number one, they have less annual precipitation, especially during the summer," Kienzle said.
 "The key thing there is, the change in precipitation may just be a natural cycle, so at the moment we cannot make a clear link to climate change."

-At the same time, dryland farmers are facing higher evaporation rates due to higher temperatures and a longer growing season, Kienzle said, which results in dryer soils.
+At the same time, dryland farmers are facing higher evaporation rates due to higher temperatures and a longer growing season, he said, which results in dryer soils.

 "The increase in evaporation is 100 per cent linked to climate change," he said.
-"Then, of course, we have heat waves, such as the one we faced this year … that heat wave sucked the remaining soil moisture out of the soils and really gave a lot of stress to the dryland farmers."
+"Then, of course, we have heat waves, such as the one we faced this year....
+That heat wave sucked the remaining soil moisture out of the soils and really gave a lot of stress to the dryland farmers."

-On top of all of that, dryland farmers are also facing an increased risk of pests, such as the grasshopper infestation observed this summer, owing to the favourable conditions presented by very warm and dry soil conditions.
+On top of that, dryland farmers are also facing an increased risk of pests, such as a grasshopper infestation observed this past summer, owing to the favourable conditions presented by very warm and dry soil conditions.

-"The last four out of five years we had summer drought conditions," Kienzle said.
-"So, that means there was stress for the dryland farmers, not just in 2021, but quite a few years before."
+"The last four out of five years, we had summer drought conditions," Kienzle said.
+"So that means there was stress for the dryland farmers, not just in 2021 but quite a few years before."

 A universal experience on dryland operations

-When it comes to other dryland operations in southern Alberta, the sentiment is the same — this year was challenging, and many are taking the cold season ahead as a chance to reset.
+When it comes to other dryland operations in southern Alberta, the sentiment is the same: This year was challenging, and many are taking the cold season ahead as a chance to reset.

 Nichole Neubauer owns and operates Neubauer Farms with her husband.
 She said her family farm has been in existence since 1910.